jherdzina/MP1-Browser-Game/README.md

 //Scope
 //Game: Song Quiz Mock-up

+//Priority/where to start:
+//1.build HTML layout

 //MPV:
 //2 player, players will alternate taking turns guessing title & artist from song clip that is played
 //Will need box with submit button for player to type answer - 2 boxes, 1 for title, 1 for artist
 //Get point for each correct answer and get bonus point is both answers (title & artist) are correct

+//******instructors strongly suggested starting with multiple choice and then move to type box w/ regex for stretch goal

 //Use Regex to parse through player answers so that it is not case sensitive, apostrophes, commas etc - only pay attention to word characters
 //store song data example: